 A message from Royal Holloway, University of London, in relation to coronavirus

-This is a particularly difficult time for our students and staff with family, friends and colleagues living and working in China and other areas currently affected by the outbreak of coronavirus.
+This is a particularly difficult time for our students and staff with family, friends and colleagues living and working areas currently directly affected by the outbreak of coronavirus, both at home and overseas.
 We hope that our whole community will be sensitive and supportive at this time.

-In some cultures it is common practice for people to wear face masks to protect themselves from illness, even indoors, and it should not be assumed that anyone wearing one is unwell.
+In some cultures, and now increasingly in the UK, it is common practice for people to wear face masks to protect themselves from illness, even indoors, and it should not be assumed that anyone wearing one is unwell.

 If any of our students are victim of or witness to racial harassment, abuse or violence we are encouraging them to contact our Student Advisory and Wellbeing, Security, Students’ Union or Surrey Police.
 If any of our staff are a victim of, or witness to racial harassment, abuse or violence we are encouraging them to contact their line manager, Security or Surrey Police.
 More information about hate crime and how the Police and Crown Prosecution Service will act on such behaviour is available here.

 - If you are a student and would like more information, please visit the student intranet.